-The first spectacle that hits you in Honfleur is the Vieux Bassin, or inner harbour.
+The top landmark in Honfleur is the Vieux Bassin, or inner harbour.
 It’s the heart of the medieval town that has attracted writers, musicians, and painters over the centuries.
 Listen to the hypnotic bells vying with the tinkling yachts from the nearby churches and at the end of the harbour, is the 17th-century watch-tower, the Lieutenance.
 It was here that Samuel de Champlain set sail from Honfleur in 1608 to colonise Canada and led to Quebec’s foundation.

 The harbour is witness to its ever-changing mix between the weekday and weekend.
 Dotted with colourful boats, the quietly humming fishing haven during the week (especially off season) turns into a holiday cacophony of happy tourists on the weekend.
 No wonder!
 Just the harbour alone is full of interest, lined with bustling restaurants, seafood bars, cafés and art galleries.

-It’s also a well-known spot for artists: often seated quietly behind easels around the port, their brushes squiggle to capture the varying scenes and ambience.
+It’s also a famous town for artists: often seated quietly behind easels around the port, their brushes squiggle to capture the varying scenes and ambience.

 The old town is what makes Honfleur so particularly charmant and so French.
 Its quaint narrow streets and pretty cobbled squares are crammed with half-timbered houses, juxtaposed with wooden and slate houses, many on 7 floors.

-Don’t forget to look up, as you may see plaques indicating famous birthplaces (Eugène Boudin, Erik Satie, Alphonse Allais…).
+Don’t forget to look up, as there are many historical plaques indicating famous birthplaces (Eugène Boudin, Erik Satie, Alphonse Allais…).